Warner Bros. Television Studios: United Kingdom

 On April 7, 2021, it was announced that Cartoon Network Studios Europe had re-branded as Hanna-Barbera Studios Europe, The Hanna-Barbera name had previously been revived on some Warner Bros.
 Animation series and films based on the classic franchises, including Scooby-Doo media, like The Jetsons & WWE: Robo-WrestleMania!, the 2017 reboot of Wacky Races, and Yabba-Dabba Dinosaurs.
 Future plans for the studio have yet to be announced, however.
 The first projects to be greenlit under the new name were a new series and a movie relating to The Amazing World of Gumball.

-Productions
+Filmography

 Notable shows produced and distributed by Warner Bros.
-Television include Wonder Woman, The Dukes of Hazzard, The Big Bang Theory, Friends, Supernatural, Two and a Half Men, The Fresh Prince of Bel-Air, Young Sheldon, Abbott Elementary, and many others.
+Television include Wonder Woman, The Dukes of Hazzard, The Big Bang Theory, Young Sheldon, Two and a Half Men, Friends, The Middle, and many others.